WininWin/makeCube/README.md

 # Make your own Cube

-It is using Three.js, Dropzone.js, nodejs, and multer.
+It is using Three.js, Dropzone.js, express, and multer.
 You can upload an image as texture of your cube.
 Upload an image, and then click "Make a Cube" button.
 Then, you can see the cube with the image that you upload.
 Use sample.jpg for testing.